maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/controlling-an-object.md

     CreateReconcile();
 }

-//Create the reconcile data here and call your reconcile method. public override void CreateReconcile()
+// Create the reconcile data here and call your reconcile method. public override void CreateReconcile()
 {
-    //We must send back the state of the rigidbody.
+    // We must send back the state of the rigidbody.
 Using your
-    //PredictionRigidbody field in the reconcile data is an easy
+    // PredictionRigidbody field in the reconcile data is an easy
-    //way to accomplish this.
+    // way to accomplish this.
 More advanced states may require other
-    //values to be sent; this will be covered later on.
+    // values to be sent; this will be covered later on.
     ReconcileData rd = new ReconcileData(PredictionRigidbody);
-    //Like with the replicate you could specify a channel here, though
+    // Like with the replicate you could specify a channel here, though
-    //it's unlikely you ever would with a reconcile.
+    // it's unlikely you ever would with a reconcile.
     ReconcileState(rd);
 }